Linux’s default security is pretty good, and better than that of most of its competitors, but it still has weaknesses.

 But a strong password policy is absolutely vital, and so it’s always worth repeating.
 Poor passwords are still the number one threat to security.
 And the same applies for when securing windows servers as well!

 Password protocol is often misunderstood.
 Complexity is important, but so is length.
 While it’s a good idea to use a mixture of capital and lower case letters, numbers and special characters, you should also make it as long as is realistically possible.

 Communicate this with your users, and take steps to secure your server at the admin level. cPanel and Plesk can both be configured to enforce strong password use, and they can also set passwords to expire automatically.

 Vulnerabilities in web server infrastructure can be catastrophic.
 It’s like swimming in shark-infested water with a bleeding cut.

-There are millions of hackers around the world, working around the clock to uncover even the slightest security weaknesses.
-It’s crucial for you to secure your server against potential threats because sooner of the later, the hackers are coming to get you.
+There are millions of hackers around the world, working around the clock to uncover even the slightest security weaknesses in your VPS.
+It’s crucial for you to secure your VPS against potential threats because sooner of the later, the hackers are coming to get you.